emunozdc/pyranges_plot/README.md

 The generated data is a stranded PyRanges object containing 4 genes in 3 chromosomes as shown above.
-Having this example data in the variable ``p`` we are able to start exploring pyranges_plot options.
+Having this example data stored in the variable ``p``, we are able to start exploring Pyranges Plot options.
 We can get a plot in a single line: